allemas/jdk-22/README.md

 `RedBall` and `BlueBall` call the same function with balls as parameters and  `red` `blue` and `green` are all unused.
 So you can inline `RedBall` and `BlueBall` in the same branch and replace `red` `blue` and `green`.

+Now suppose that we define a record class Box which can hold any type of Ball, but might also hold the null value:
 ```java
  switch (box) {
         case Box(RedBall _), Box(BlueBall _) -> processBox(box);